JamesBuntwal/JamesBuntwal/README.md

 This was a piece of analysis I undertook as part of an application to a Senior Data Scientist role.
 I received excellent feedback.
 - [Property Data Analysis Repo](https://github.com/JamesBuntwal/PropertyDataAnalysis)

+### ManageDT

+This is a small module that contains a class I frequently used whilst working at Crimtan.
+We used hourly partitions within the hive database so I created this class to more conveniently manage the use of these partitions.
+It contains useful type conversions and various methods for iteration.
+It significantly reduced the bulkiness of my data manipulation code.
+- (ManageDT Repo)[]

 ## Data Science & Analytics Experience